getditto/safer_ffi/guide/src/appendix/c-compilation.md

           - In the case of a Rust-originated library, the `dl` and `pthread` libraries are very likely to be required.
-On Linux, they are not included in the compilation command by default, so, when linking, you may need to append `-lpthread -ldl` to the command for it to work.
+On Linux, they are not included by default, so, when linking, you may need to append `-lpthread -ldl` to the command for it to work.

 ## Static _vs._ Dynamic library